-Peeps are one of the most popular sweets found in every Easter basket.
-But their popularity goes beyond digesting an unhealthy sugary snack.
+Peeps are one of the most popular sweets found in many Easter basket.
+But their popularity goes beyond digesting a sugary snack.
 Sugar + moisture + pockets of air = cool experiments and I have gathered some fun ideas to get you started.

 Explore how the volume of gas expands a marshmallow as it heats up by putting a Peep in the microwave.
 Here's more information about the science behind this.

 Experiment different chemical reactions with simple household materials.
 Here are some ideas: put a peep in a plastic bag or bowl and add: